Downloadable bio found in Press Kit

 Regan Brough has been surrounded by music his entire life.
 It was a family rule to take piano lessons until one could sight-read hymns from the church hymnal–once that goal was accomplished Regan turned his attention to the electric and acoustic bass.
 The son of a university percussion professor, Regan was exposed and expected to play in a wide variety of world and ethnic music in his early years holding down the bass chair in the family steel band.
 Throughout his high school and collegiate career, Regan received several outstanding soloist awards culminating at the 2005 International Society of Bassists Convention where he was awarded second place in the Jazz Solo Division.

 Since 2006, Regan has been the bassist with The U.S. Army Blues in Washington D.C.
 He has performed at The White House, the Vice-President’s home, for heads of state, and various military leaders from around the world.
 He has performed with artists such as Tim Hagans, Terell Stafford, Doc Severinsen, Wayne Bergeron, Tim Warfield, Eric Marienthal, John Clayton, Bill Watrous, Dick Nash, Buddy Baker, Wycliffe Gordon, Jeff Lorber, Mike Holober, Steve Allee, Steve Houghton, Conrad Herwig, Peter Erskine, Simon Phillips, John Riley, and Emil Richards among others.
 In 2008, he volunteered to play on a USO tour to entertain troops in the Middle East backing up country artists Keni Thomas, Mark Wills and Craig Morgan.
-Regan continues to perform actively in the D.C. area and can often be heard with the Alan Baylock Jazz Orchestra, the Smithsonian Jazz Masterworks Orchestra, the Bohemian Caverns Jazz Orchestra, The Capitol Bones, and Steve Fidyk’s Parlor Project, which recently released the album “Heads Up!” on the Posi-Tone label.
+Regan continues to perform actively in the D.C. area and can often be heard with The Capitol Bones, The Ben Patterson Group and on Saturday evenings at The Prime Rib in Washington D.C.
 He has also recorded on several of the Hal Leonard Jazz Play Along series.